Keeping Playgrounds Safe

 Kids will always find new and inventive ways to play on the playground equipment.
 While this exercise is great for the imagination, it may not be the best for their safety.
 Bumps, bruises and scraped shins will happen but it’s important to take steps to eliminate the risk of more serious injuries.

-Many school playground injuries can be prevented, but it takes effort by everyone involved with the playground—from the designer to the owner to the user of the play equipment.
+Many school and early childhood playground injuries can be prevented, but it takes effort by everyone involved with the playground—from the designer to the owner to the user of the play equipment.
 Through industry leading design engineering and quality materials, we emphasize safety and durability while creating innovative and fun environments.

 With our age-appropriate products, safety surfacing and shade systems we can help you create your ideal playground that meets playground safety guidelines to keep kids safe.

-Consider these important safety factors when designing a school playground:
+Consider these important safety factors when designing a playground: